MarouaneCH30/GitHubCloneProject/README.md

-"This line is from the main branch."
-This line is from feature-greeting branch.
+This line is from the main branch.